 We sponsor a support group for adults with Body-Focused Repetitive Behaviors (trichotillomania, dermatilomania, etc).
 There is no charge to attend.
-We meet four times per year at 3443 Camino del Rio South, 1st floor Conference Room, San Diego, CA 92108.
+We meet at 3443 Camino del Rio South, 1st floor Conference Room, San Diego, CA 92108.

 Support Group updates, as well as BFRB resources and support, can be found on our Facebook page: https://www.facebook.com/bfrbsupport/

-You do not need to "Like" the page or even be a member of Facebook to view our posts.
-They are available to the public, and updated daily.
+You do not need to “Like” the page or even be a member of Facebook to view our posts.
+They are available to the public, and updated regularly.

 Sponsored by Del Rio Therapy and Behavioral Health, San Diego.
 Led by licensed psychotherapist Tammy Fletcher, PhD, LMFT.

 Chronic skin picking (also called Excoriation and Dermatillomania) and chronic hair pulling (also called Trichotillomania) are two examples of disorders that cause the person to compulsively inflict physical damage to themselves, often through grooming-like behavior.
 Other behaviors include nail biting, thumb sucking, cheek biting, nose picking, and more.
 The person may be relieving anxiety, may be bored or tired, may have family members who pull or pick – there is no single reason people develop a BFRB.
 Similarly, there is no one single treatment that can erase this behavior.
 It is vital when choosing a therapist for help with a BFRB, that the therapist have training and experience in this area.